xen0vas/UserManager/README.md

 >  `usermanager`

-- in order to avoid creating a symbolic link or simply copying the file to `bin` folder, use `make install` command to install the app in your `bin` folder
+- in order to avoid creating a symbolic link or simply copying the file into `/bin` folder, use `make install` command to install the application in your `/bin` folder

-- add the following lines in `usermanager.pro` file which was produced from `qmake` earlier
+- add the following lines in `usermanager.pro` file which produced from `qmake`

 ````````````````````````````````````
 # installation